imjoy-team/ImJoy/README.md

 <img src="https://github.com/oeway/ImJoy/raw/master/docs/assets/imjoy-sharing.jpg" height="600px"></img>

 **ImJoy greatly accelerates the development and dissemination of new tools.** You can develop plugins in ImJoy, deploy the plugin file to Github, and share the plugin URL through social networks.
-You users can then use it by a single click, even on a mobile phone
+Users can then use it by a single click, even on a mobile phone